Bloggers have influence and major players are reaching out to influence them.

-In another room, several hundred corporate employees talked about how to measure ROI on social media and new media tools.
+In another room, several hundred corporate employees talked about how to measure ROI on social media and new marketing tools that they are now on themarketingheaven.com.
 Wrapped in numbers, metrics, formulas and algorithms, the session was not for the faint of heart, but for B-school wonks.

 Still in another room, newbie bloggers were learning the ins and outs of creating content, creating community and creating income.

 As panelists made their points, many in the audience tweeted and re-tweeted key points and sound bytes.
 Some presenters paused in their talks to point out they just said something that was tweetable.